SAAJ: Social Action and Justice Colloquium

 What General Education requirements does SAAJ fulfill?

-Students who complete the four-semester SAAJ sequence will receive credit for the following general education requirements: first-year seminar, ENG 101, literature, and REL 301.
+Students who complete the four-semester SAAJ sequence will receive credit for the following general education requirements: FOR 101, ENG 101, REL 300, Interpretation, and either Diverse Perspectives or US Experience.